-**7. Legal and Ethical Considerations:
+**7. Security Considerations:

 1. Virtualization and the Ethical Hacker’s Playground: Explain how virtualization creates a secure playground for ethical hackers and red teams to practice their craft.
 Discuss the benefits of isolating testing environments and utilizing virtual snapshots for quick recovery during intensive hacking exercises.